-“And the rate of R&D for blockchain initiatives is growing,” Jacobs told CMO by Adobe.
+“And the rate of R&D for blockchain initiatives is growing,” Jacobs told CMO.com.
 “The three predominant blockchain frameworks, Hyperledger, Corda R3, and Ethereum, have gained a respectable level of maturity and acceptance.”

 Jacobs said that government, a sector not known to be an early adopter, has also begun to adopt blockchain.
 “Some states in the United States are now standardizing their record-keeping using blockchain technology,” he said.